apache/doris-website/docs/data-operate/import/import-way/spark-load-manual.md

 ```

-Example 3: when the upstream data source is hive binary type table
+Example 3: when the upstream data source is hive binary type table,You can refer to the use of hive bitmap [hive-bitmap-udf](../../../ecosystem/external-table/hive-bitmap-udf) .

 ```sql
 step 1: create hive external table